Tips on Saving Money During Back-to-School Season

 By Theron Pickett

-Back to School sason is stressful for a number of reasons, one of them being how expensive this time of year can be.
-Your children need school supplies, clothes, books—you name it.
-Use these five top tips to keep your stress levels (and the pain to your wallet) from getting too high.
+Back-to-school season is stressful for a number of reasons, one of them being how expensive this time of year can be.
+The average U.S. parent can expect to spend $253 on clothing and accessories getting their children ready for the new school year—and that’s not including shoes or computer-related equipment.
+Use these five tips to make the process less stressful (while minimizing the pain to your wallet).

 Tip 1: Make a list!

-You’d be surprised at just how much those impulse-buys are costing you.
-Before you head out to the store, a moment to look at your child’s class syllabus or the provided school supplies list and decide what you do and do not need from the list (for example, your children do not need a 100 pack of rainbow markers).
+You’d be surprised at just how much those impulse buys are costing you.
+Before you head out to the store, take a moment to look at your child’s class syllabus (or the provided school supplies list) and decide what’s absolutely necessary.

 Tip 2: Recycle!
 Recycle!
 Recycle!